Compass leader praises Senate passage of Respect for Marriage Act

-Late Tuesday, senators both sides of the aisle by a 61-36 vote approved the The Respect for Marriage Act, a historic milestone for LGBTQ Americans.
+Late Tuesday, senators on both sides of the aisle approved the Respect for Marriage Act by a 61-36 vote, an historic milestone for LGBTQ Americans.

 She said the move is a step in the direction as it brought her back to when she and her partner of 17 years said "I-do" during a mass wedding at Palm Beach Pride earlier this year.